fmalina/revisions-blocl/activism/fedup.md

 “Theory is when you understand everything, but nothing works.
 Practice is when everything works, but nobody understands why.”

-But that healthy and growing economy didn’t happen.
+But that healthy and growing economy didn't happen.
 So savers were getting hammered for no good reason for the benefit of rich people.
 By December 2012, the Fed was pumping $85 billion a month into the economy.